cvewi/playground/content/posts/2020-12-09-additional-income-stream-finding-a-niche.md

 Once I get more familiar with ClickUp I may decide to write a more in depth review of the tool.
 But so far so good!

 ## Step 1: Identify Niche

+This is something I've spend quite some time on.
+I've had to find a niche, which I believe I will be able to provide good content to.
+This is of course easier if you have a natural interest in said niche.
+I seem to have identified a specific niche now.
+I will not go into a reveal of the exact niche in this blog post, but can spill the beans a bit.
+I've selected a niche, which is in the area of home appliances, food and technology.

+It's something I myself is quite interested in, which should make it easier to create content.
+Before creating a website and purchasing a domain I needed to see if I could identify keywords and potential articles before committing to this.